Isostasy with Love: I Elastic equilibrium: Elastic isostasy

 If the shear modulus of the shell is uniform, the factor $\mu^p$ can be taken out of the integral.
 In that case, it is possible to express $E^{JK}_\mu$ in terms of the partial derivatives of Love numbers with respect to $\mu$ (see Appendix \ref{AppendixVariationLove}) using the following identities:

 where $J=L$ or $I$ and $\chi=(2n+1)R_s/(4 \pi G)$.
 The identity $\int_d \, {\cal H}^{LI}_\mu \, dr=\int_d \, {\cal H}^{IL}_\mu \, dr$ is consistent with the Saito-Molodensky relation (Eq.~(\ref{SMrelation})).
 If necessary, similar identities for the compressional energy can be obtained by substituting $\kappa$ to $\mu$.
-These identities remain valid if the material is transversely isotropic, which is useful if the assumption of local compensation is adopted.
+These identities remain valid if the material is transversely isotropic, which is useful when assuming local compensation.
 The partial derivatives with respect to $\mu$ can be computed explicitly if Love numbers are known in analytical form, otherwise they should be evaluated numerically.
+Identities (\ref{LoveDeriv1})-(\ref{LoveDeriv2}) are the static analogue of the eigenfrequency perturbation formulas of seismic theory; ${\cal H}^{JK}_\mu$ is called a Fr\'echet kernel \citep{dahlen1999}.